riotxstudios/removeallnpcsandscenarios/README.md

 - disables ambient audio example: Ammu nation gunfire,Construction site noise, traffic jam noises
 - disables the gta5 native dispatch sounds in police vehicles (including custom)
 - disables the music played when in an aircraft
+- makes most npcs friendly with players ( If you decide to enable npcs)

 multiple versions of this script will be released